The Magic of David Copperfield

 Of course I said yes.

-That Sunday, Dr. Z picked me up at Wendy’s.
+That Sunday, Dr. Z picked me up at Wendy’s, because I was back at her house now that I would be going to Belaire High School only four miles away.
 I was wearing Mike Bornstein’s watch and had been practicing my classic force with the card that faded in every 45 seconds and faded out 15 seconds later, just in case someone asked me to perform.
 I sat in the passenger seat of Dr. Z’s BMW and manipulated my deck of cards with flourishes like perfectly formed fans and one-handed shuffles, the type of things that were more to show off than to fool people and what Dr. Z and I had fun practing during boring lectures or Mr. Samuel’s drawn out meeting procedures.
 He paid for valet parking and handed his tickets over at the door and we went inside.

 We sat three rows back from stage center and saw David fly around the Centroplex’s big open space, tucking his legs like Peter Pan when he zoomed over our heads, and I was unimpressed by the show yet fascinated by the audience.
 They were mesmerized.
 For me, everything was obvious.
 I was more impressed with the engineering and the opulence and the concept that one could earn a living doing something as fun as performing magic than the actual magic, except for the close-up portions of the show.